brymer-meneses/Subaybay/docs/src/glossary/inbox-types.md

 ## Active Inbox

-Contains the list of request being worked on by the owner of the inbox
+Contains the list of requests being worked on by the owner of the inbox

 ## Pending Inbox